CodySchrank/MTG-Arena-Tool/README.md

 ### Disclaimer

-Even trough no official statement has been made about third party software by MTG Arena developers, I am obligued to put a warning about the use of this software.
+Even though no official statement has been made about third party software by MTG Arena developers, I am obliged to put a warning about the use of this software.

 It is not stated if it is legal or allowed by Wizards of the Coast to use Deck Trackers and other tools alike while playing MTG Arena, therefore MTG Arena Tool developers are not responsible if your account gets banned, locked or suspended for using this software. `Use at your own risk.`